Applications

 • /revenue - Base revenue page with no additional context

-This method can return an Effect to perform actions when the application’s context changes, or None if no action is needed.
+This method can return an Effect or list of Effects to perform actions when the application’s context changes, or None if no action is needed.
 When None is returned, no effect will be added to the execution queue.

 Here is an example of an implemented application class: